 Be Careful When Investing in Cryptocurrency

-There will be wild price swings and volatility.
+It's really early in the game- there will be wild price swings and volatility!
 If you’re prone to getting your emotions involved in your investments (as most of us are) then cryptocurrencies may not be your bag.

 You Could Lose Lots of Money

-Investing in Bitcoin, Ethereum, and other cryptocurrencies is very speculative at this stage of the game.
+Investing in Bitcoin, Ethereum, and other cryptocurrencies is extremely speculative at this stage of the game.
 It’s nothing like investing in stocks and shouldn’t be viewed that way.

 Even though I personally believe it’s potentially one of the best investments in history, I can’t predict the future.
-There are a lot of things that need to go right over the next couple of decades for that prediction to come true.
+There are a lot of things that need to go right over the next couple of decades for crypto to grow in value over time.

 So don’t invest on my word alone.